- Chart

 Disclaimers:

 This analysis is based on publicly available information and is intended for informational purposes only.
 It does not constitute financial advice.
 Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
-Market share data for specific products can be estimates and may not be precise.
-Financial metrics are subject to change and should be verified with the latest official company reports.
+Market share data is an estimation and may vary depending on the specific market segment and data source.

 AI Summarization is directionally correct and might not be accurate.